nealcaren/CrisisOpportunity/markdown/race_traits.md

 angle and capacity of cranium and cephalic index afford no certain criterion of thought power or susceptibility to culture.
-The latest word on this subject is given by Prof. Ripley, in a series of articles on "Racial Geography of Europe," in Appleton's Popular Science Monthly for 1897.
+The latest word on this subject is given by Prof. Ripley, in a series of articles on "Racial Geography of Europe," in Appleton's *Popular Science Monthly8 for 1897.

-"An important point to be noted in this connection is that this shape of the head seems to bear no direct relation to intellectual power or intelligence.
-Posterior development of the cranium does not imply a corresponding backwardness in culture\....
-Europe offers the best refutation of the statement that the proportions of the head mean anything intellectual\....
-In our study of the proportions of the head, therefore, we are measuring merely race, and not intelligence in any sense\....
+> An important point to be noted in this connection is that this shape of the head seems to bear no direct relation to intellectual power or intelligence.
+Posterior development of the cranium does not imply a corresponding backwardness in culture. ...
+Europe offers the best refutation of the statement that the proportions of the head mean anything intellectual. ...
+In our study of the proportions of the head, therefore, we are measuring merely race, and not intelligence in any sense. ...
 Equally unimportant to the anthropologist is the absolute size of the head.
 It is grievous to contemplate the waste of energy when, during our civil war, over one million of soldiers had their heads measured in respect to this absolute size, in view of the fact that